CHINA FUNDCHINA FUND

-Sophie joined Baillie Gifford in 2010 and is an Investment Manager in the Emerging Markets Equity Team and a decision maker on the China A Share Fund.
-She has also been Co-Manager of the China Fund and a member of the International All Cap Portfolio Construction Group since 2014.
+Sophie joined Baillie Gifford in 2010 and is an Investment Manager in the Emerging Markets and China A-share Teams.
+She has also been Co-Manager of the China Fund and a member of the International Focus Portfolio Construction Group since 2014.
 Sophie is a CFA Charter holder.
 She graduated MA in English Literature from the University of Edinburgh in 2008 and MPhil in Eighteenth Century and Romantic Literature from the University of Cambridge in 2009.

 Roderick joined Baillie Gifford in 2006 and is an Investment Manager in the Emerging Markets Equity Team.
 He previously worked in the UK and European Equity Teams and has managed the Baillie Gifford Pacific Fund since 2010.
 Roderick graduated BSc (Hons) in Medical Biology from the University of Edinburgh in 2006.